 As a distinctively Christian university, the biblical principles laid out by God frame all that we do.
 Though each student's personal beliefs will differ, Liberty believes that the wisdom and knowledge presented in the Bible will provide a firm foundation for all to live by-especially when coupled with a personal relationship with Jesus.
 The educational sanctions presented in this program are meant to be viewed through the lens of biblical precepts.
+All assignments should incorporate biblical precepts.

 The Office of Community Life at Liberty University (LU) works with students who accept responsibility for violating policy by providing a variety of educational opportunities, which allows for a personalized learning experience.
 The educational opportunities have been grouped into three categories called Pathways.
 Each Pathway is designed for the student to develop skills for immediate and long-term success.
+All assignments must connect back to the behavior that led to the given violation.